July 12, 2022

 So, we know that discounts can get customers to pay up front, which can help your cash flow—but that the downstream effects of regularly undercharging for your product or service can be pretty heavy.
 How can you solve the cash flow problem and the discount problem?

 Another plus?
 You can sidestep the potential negative impact on the perceived value of your offering or a downward push on your future pricing.
-By charging the right amount for your offering, you can see more profit down the road—leading to a bigger cash cushion, more runway, and an overall healthy and more enduring business.
+By charging the right amount for your offering, you can see more profit down the road—leading to a bigger cash cushion, more runway, and an overall healthier and more enduring business.

 Distancing yourself from discounts